li4nee/uptime_monitor_microservices/readme.md

 | `make upwithlogs`  | Start services (dev mode, using `.env-development`) and follow logs for `api-gateway`, `user-service`, `monitor-service`, and `worker`.
 Stops on `CTRL+C`. |
 | `make upwithlogsprod` | Start services in **production mode** (using `docker-compose-prod.yml`) and follow logs. |
 | `make lint`        | Run **Prettier** to format all TypeScript files across services.            |

+### Check the `alertmanager.yml.template` file , rename it to `alertmanager.yml` and replace your slack webhook to integrate alerts when any service goes down.